Tourism Wayfinding and Signage Strategy Project

-As part of this project, a pilot roll out of tourism signage was installed in late 2019 and early 2020 and a signage style guide is being finalised for a hierarchy of destination signage.
+As part of this project, a pilot roll out of tourism signage was installed in late 2019 and early 2020 and a signage style guide was prepared for a hierarchy of destination signage.

 - The pilot roll-out of about 70 signs directing visitors to about 30 destinations, is due to be completed by June.

 - A Yuin artist has been engaged to work with Council to design the laser cut pattern that represents Umbarra.